siberianfox/tinygwiki/Topic:-Dual-Gantry-Configuration.md

 This page describes how to set up configuration for a Dual gantry setup.
 The example given is a Shapeoko with a Dual Y gantry.

 ## Theory
 A dual gantry setup uses 2 motors to drive a single axis.
-So a 4 motor TinyG can be used like so:
+The 4 motors on TinyG can be used like so:

 	Motor | Axis | Notes
 	------|------|-------------